Rebekah Page, Associate Director

 The Chancellor's Honors Program anchors the University of Tennessee's uniquely decentralized system of honors programs and opportunities.
 Chancellor's Honors students are encouraged to participate in one or more of the University of Tennessee's many specialized college or departmental honors programs.

 The Chancellor's Honors Program is available to entering first-year students.
 High school seniors with superior academic credentials are invited to apply.
 Recent entering classes have had an average high school core GPA of above 4.0 and an average composite ACT of 32.
-Current first- and second-year students, and qualified transfer students may be eligible to apply for membership.
+Current first- and second semester students, and qualified transfer students may be eligible to apply for membership.

 To supplement the requirements in their respective colleges, Chancellor's Honors students complete:

 - Five approved honors courses from at least three of the following categories2:

 - Artistic Expression and Humanistic Thought